hui1110/NubesGen/docs/deploy-asa-button/create-asa-button.md

 [![Deploy to Azure Spring Apps](https://user-images.githubusercontent.com/58474919/236122963-8c0857bb-3822-4485-892a-445fa33f1612.png)]()

-This document describes the requirements for apps that use the `Deploy to Azure Spring Apps` service, and how to use these buttons make it easy to deploy source code you maintain to Azure Spring Apps.
+This document describes how to easily deploy your maintained source code to Azure Spring Apps using the `Deploy to Azure Spring Apps` button.

 ## Requirements